A Personal Note From Dr. Sultan

 We are all well familiar with the traditional approach that treats your symptoms with drugs.
 Drugs, simply feed the cause.
 Remember, a headache is not an aspirin-deficiency state.
 As an environmental physician, this is my most important belief: Diseases do not happen from lack of drugs in the body.
-Therefore, for a better relief, you have to find the cause and itreat it.
+Therefore, for a better relief, you must find the cause.

 I believe that:

 - Most people can get well by treating the cause.
 Read these patients who opted to treat the cause.

 - The Sick Get Sicker and the Rich Get Richer by covering up the symptoms with drugs.
 Then, we wonder why medical care has become so expensive!

-- With the current knowledge we have at hand, it is possible, in most instances, to find the cause and treat the cause effectively.
+- With the current knowledge we have at hand, it is possible, in most instances, to treat the cause and get people well.

 - Proof: Success stories are inspirational.
 Read them.
 Talk to patients who have been coming to us for a while and see how they are doing.
 You will have enough time to interact with them in our office

 - What is the cause?
 It is usually in the patient’s environment, i.e., things you inhale, foods you eat and substances you encounter.
 Other causes are nutritional, toxic, and endocrine in nature.